jonaudet/SurvivalModels/README.md

     * Assume that the hazard function is the gamma distribution.
 The shape and scale of the gamma are modeled directly on the constrained (> 0) linear scale.
 The scale is inverted as Stan uses inverse-scale parameterization.
 The censored observations are modeled as missing data with a lower bound at the censoring threshold and unknown (modeled) additional contribution.
+The model was designed for mice, so the prior on the missing data assumes survival of 500 units (days for me) with SD 150.